Craving a Pandemic Puppy? See Dogs in Modern Art!

-One of the phenomena that developed in the last 12 months is that of ‘pandemic puppy’.
+One of the phenomena that developed during the pandemic is that of “pandemic puppy“.
 If you took one we hope you are happy together!
 But if you have no way of taking a dog, join us in watching other people’s dogs.
 Dogs as a man’s best friends are also a source of endless inspiration for artists.
-Today we’d like to share with you some of the results of that inspiration in modern art.
+Today we’d like to share with you some of the dogs in modern art.

 Franz Marc was one of the key figures of German Expressionism.
 He loved animals and saw nature as the antidote to modern life.
 This peaceful painting is a portrait of his Siberian Shepherd, Russi.
 Her pale yellow fur gently contrasting with the snow, surrounded by trees and the blue shadows create a sense of natural harmony.

 As peaceful as this painting looks its history was slightly more dramatic.
 Housed now in the Städel Museum it had to be acquired into the collection twice.
 The first time it was purchased from the painter’s widow in 1919.
 In 1937 the National Socialists removed it from the collection together with 26 other works as part of their confiscation of “degenerate art“.
 In 1961 the opportunity arose to acquire the work, from a private American collection, for the second time, at a significantly higher price.
 But it was worth it.
 In 2008 visitors to the Städel voted it their favorite painting.

 Dachshunds apart from being extremely charming and funny, clearly are also inspiring.
 You will find many of them in art, not only modern.
 Giacomo Balla, as many other Futurists, found movement fascinating.
 Only this time the subject is a dachshund, not a machine.
 The inspiration for this painting were the chronophotographic studies of animals in motion.
 Throughout the years it received a mixed reception.
 Either being categorized as cliché and banal or being appreciated for its sense of humor and not taking itself too seriously.